reindeer-project/reindeer-editor/README.md

 Access to dist directory

-## Current Version - 0.1.0
+## Current Version - 0.2.0

-The current version of Reindeer Editor is 0.1.0
+The current version of Reindeer Editor is 0.2.0
+- Add support for Google Cloud Deployment Manager.

 ### Future Versions